codecaffeine/codecaffeine.github.io/source/resume/index.markdown

 _[view as PDF](resume-matthew-thomas.pdf)_

 ## Profile
 Great software can revolutionize how people communicate & express creativity.
 Poor software can lead to loss of work, time, or money.
-Inspired by Dieter Rams, I use the following principles in an effort to create great software:
+Inspired by famed designer Dieter Rams, I use the following principles in an effort to create great software:

 - Understand the user and their experience & areas of expertise.
 - Be forgiving, never blame the user.